mmcav/fastapi-redis-practice/README.md

 project to do:
 - actually finish it
-- remove that hardcoded nonsense
+- exception handling
-- replace the repeated docker and redis config files
+- find a solution for the repeated docker and redis config files

 readme to do:
 - project description